 Rather than plan jobs as if you had infinite resources available, finite scheduling takes into consideration the available resource capacities, including team members, as well as assets.

-Finite scheduling is the more effective and accurate module, and companies want to take their business to the next level should learn how to use it more efficiently.
+Finite scheduling is the more effective and accurate module, and companies that want to take their business to the next level should learn how to use it more efficiently.

 Different Types of Finite Scheduling